The Canterbury Community Shelter will run from 1st December 2017- 28th February 2018.

 Canterbury Community Shelter 2016/17

-The Canterbury Community Shelter ran for its seventh year from the night of Thursday 1st December 2016 until Tuesday 28th February 2017.
+The Canterbury Community Shelter ran last winter from the night of Thursday 1st December 2016 until Tuesday 28th February 2017.

 You can read our full CCS report by clicking here